History of the Hearing Aid

 A hearing aid is a small electronic device worn in or behind the ear that amplifies sounds to someone with hearing loss.
-Hearing aid technology has improved significantly over the years and today’s hearing aids are vastly more sophisticated than 20 years ago.
+Hearing aid technology has improved significantly over the years and today’s hearing amplifiers are vastly more sophisticated than 20 years ago.
 Nevertheless, only 20 percent of people who could benefit from hearing aids actually use them.
-NIH-supported researchers are seeking ways to advance hearing aid technology and to develop new hearing aid fitting strategies and auditory rehabilitation programs to help improve the communication experience and quality of life for millions of Americans who have hearing loss.
+NIH-supported researchers are seeking ways to advance hearing aid technology and to develop new hearing device fitting strategies and auditory rehabilitation programs to help improve the communication experience and quality of life for millions of Americans who have hearing loss.

 - Although hearing devices have been used for centuries, the first electronic hearing aid was developed in the early 1950s.
 These devices became smaller and more sophisticated over time.

 - In the 1970s, directional microphones were incorporated into hearing aids to help a wearer focus on one-to-one conversations in noisy environments.
-However, early models proved to be of limited benefit, and many manufacturers discontinued their use until the 1990s, when the technology began to improve.

 - In 1995, the NIH, VA, and National Aeronautics and Space Administration (NASA) joined forces to survey all federal laboratories for acoustic or electronic technology that might be applicable to the improvement of hearing aids.
-This multi-agency initiative resulted in productive partnerships between neuroscientists, clinicians, engineers, federal laboratories, and industry.

 - The first completely digital hearing aids became available commercially in the mid-1990s.
 Digital aids can be programmed to amplify some frequencies more than others and can be adjusted to the wearer’s needs and to certain listening environments.
-They also can be programmed to focus on sounds coming from a specific direction.

 - In 1996, NIH and the VA initiated the Hearing Aid Clinical Trial, the first large-scale double-blind, multicenter clinical trial to demonstrate the efficacy of three types of analog hearing aids in both quiet and noisy environments for a wide range of individuals with hearing loss.
-The study showed that all three types provide substantial improvement for people both in quiet and noise.

 - An estimated 17 percent of American adults report having some form of hearing loss.
 Nearly half of adults ages 75 years and older have hearing loss.